code42/incydr_python/docs/index.md

 ## Preservation Tools

 !!! note
-    The following resources provide preservation capabilities unsupported in the Incydr SDK but will no longer being updated with the latest security functionality.
-Security customers should use the Incydr SDK for all integration needs.
+    The following resources provide preservation capabilities unavailable in the Incydr SDK.
+They will no longer be updated with the latest security functionality.
+Use the Incydr SDK for all security-related use cases.

 ### Py42